 For example the anniversary of your first date, your wedding anniversary, birthdays, the anniversary of your divorce, the day you first met, your first kiss, etc. These hidden holidays will bring stress if you don’t prepare a plan.

-Make a list of the hidden holidays coming up on your calendar.
+Make a list of the hidden holidays coming up

 Plan to give yourself a special treat that day.

 Be good to yourself during these holidays.

 Surround yourself with people who can lift you up and help you through.

 3. You Will Be Surprised By The Emotional Roller-Coaster.

 If you just experienced a break-up, you might get blindsided by your emotions

 Certain events, areas, smells, tastes, songs, and photos, might ambush you emotionally.